 Troubleshooting

-Crash reporting can sometimes be tricky to get going.
-If you're having trouble, see if you're effected by some these common setup issues.
+Crash Reporting can sometimes be tricky to get going.
+If you're having trouble, see if you're affected by some of the common setup issues in this document.
 If you have another issue please get in touch.

-Raygun providers have an throwOnError property; set to false by default.
-Setting this to true will allow any errors occurring in Raygun4Net to bubble up the stack, and be reported as an unhandled exception.
+property; set to false by default.
+Setting this to true will allow any errors occurring in raygun4net to bubble up the stack, and be reported as unhandled exceptions.

-Add this attribute in the raygun4Net Config section or enable it in the config options of the client:
+Add the following attribute in the raygun4net config section or enable it in the config options of the client:

 <RaygunSettings apikey="paste_your_api_key_here" throwOnError="true"/>

-If the Event Viewer error message mentions "The underlying connection was closed: An unexpected error occurred on a send."
-This is probably a TLS handshake issue (See Below).
+If the Event Viewer error message mentions "The underlying connection was closed: An unexpected error occurred on a send.", then this is probably a TLS handshake issue (See TLS Documentation).
 Confirm this by inspecting the inner exception or the rest of the trace and look for a cipher mismatch phrase.

-You can send a test Crash Report from your server to check if there any networking issues which need to be addressed. (e.g., a firewall which need a whitelist rule added)
+You can send a test Crash Report from your server to check if there any networking issues which need to be addressed.
+(For example, a firewall that needs a whitelist rule added.)

 $apikey = 'paste_your_api_key_here'